-20 What property constitutes an individual's estate for succession purposes?
+What property constitutes an individual's estate for succession purposes?

-All property beneficially owned by an individual in his or her sole name will form part of an individual's estate, save where the property is the subject of a nomination, statutory or otherwise.
-All property held by a nominee of which the deceased is the beneficial owner will form part of his or her estate.
+All property beneficially owned by an individual in their sole name will form part of an individual's estate, save where the property is the subject of a nomination, statutory or otherwise.
+All property held by a nominee of which the deceased is the beneficial owner will form part of their estate.